yashsingla1/4rtt4/README.md

-Generatiive model based on image to image translation it includes training a model that can convert aerial satellite imagery into map routes
+#Generative model based on image to image translation#

+it includes training a model that can convert aerial satellite imagery into map routes